 The UNSW Graduate Research School also has a description of the various degrees.

 A PhD is a 3-4 year programme during which you will make significant and original contributions to knowledge, as evidenced by a PhD thesis.
 After graduation you can call yourself "Dr".
 A PhD can be thought of as proof of your ability to conduct independent scientific research.

 To obtain admission for a PhD you will normally require an undergraduate degree in science with some additional evidence of your research potential.
 For domestic students the additional evidence will normally be an Honours year, a Master of Philosophy, or Master by Research.
-For international students, a similar level of research experience will be expected, and will be assessed by the Higher Degree Committee.
+For international students, a similar level of research experience will be expected, and will be assessed by the Research Training Committee.
 If your qualifications aren't suitable for direct entry into a PhD programme, then you may be able to enrol in a Master by Research, and may then be able to transfer to a PhD following completion of the first year of study.